tdooms/bilinear-interp/draft.md

 # Features in bilinear models

 ## Motivation
-- **What are features?**
-  - "Features" are currently a somewhat fuzzy concept to describe separable aspects of a dataset.
-It's sometimes possible to "know it when you see it".
-  - At different layers in a model, different features may be linearly accessible so that a simple linear layer can be used to readoff the feature values.
-This means that the next layer of a model can easily use the linearly accessible features output by a previous layer.
-  - _Sparse autoencoders (SAEs)_ have been successfully used to find interpretable features in LLMs [[1]](#1).
-But it's unclear if the features they find correspond to those used for computation in the models.
+Sparse autoencoders (SAEs) have been successfully used to find interpretable features in LLMs ([Sharkey et al 2022](https://www.alignmentforum.org/posts/z6QQJbtpkEAX3Aojj/interim-research-report-taking-features-out-of-superposition); [Cunningham et al 2023](https://arxiv.org/abs/2309.08600); [Bricken et al 2023](https://transformer-circuits.pub/2023/monosemantic-features/index.html#appendix-feature-ablations)) but it's unclear if the features SAEs find correspond to those used for computation in the models.
+For example it's possible that SAEs capture additional features based on the statistics of their training data.
+In the ideal case, we'd be able to derive features directly from the model's weights.

-    - For example, sparse autoencoders are trained over activations from a set of inputs.
-It's possible for SAEs to combine different linearly accessible features that are correlated into a single feature that might only be calculated by the model in a downstream layer.
-So SAEs might unintentionally find features from downstream layers.
-  - _Computational features_: In some sense, the model's weights should already reflect the statistics of the inputs so it should be possible to derive features from the model's weights alone.
-This might help limit our understanding to the features that the model's computations rely on instead of those that can be inferred over the input statistics.
-- **Rewriting computations with features**
-  - In the ideal case, we'd be able to rewrite the full model in terms of features.
-This would demonstrate how higher-order features are computed in terms of lower-order ones, for example.
-  - Nonlinearities such as ReLU make this challenging because features can interact in ways that are difficult to describe.
-  - SAEs are often trained with nonlinear activations like ReLU.
-So even though SAEs might describe the features present in a layer, they do not allow those features to be easily understood in terms of earlier features.
-- **Bilinear layers may allow us to trace features through a model**
+Being able to "decompile" a model by rewriting its computation in terms of a sparse feature basis is an important step in the long term mechanistic interpretability agenda ([Sharkey 2024](https://www.alignmentforum.org/posts/64MizJXzyvrYpeKqm/sparsify-a-mechanistic-interpretability-research-agenda)).
+Currently the nonlinearities in models (and SAEs) make it difficult to decompile models because features can potentially interact in complicated ways.
+Recent work has focused on training "transcoders" (as opposed to autoencoders) to convert features in one layer to those in the next ([Riggs Smith et al 2024](https://www.alignmentforum.org/posts/7fxusXdkMNmAhkAfc/finding-sparse-linear-connections-between-features-in-llms)).

-  - Bilinear layers of the form $g(x) = (W_1 x + b_1) \odot (W_2 x + b_2)$ are perhaps the simplest nonlinear activation since they only have terms quadratic or linear in $x$.
+An alternative to transcoders is to choose a nonlinearity that makes decompiling easier.
+[Sharkey 2023](https://arxiv.org/abs/2305.03452) suggested that bilinear layers of the form $g(x) = (W_1 x + b_1) \odot (W_2 x + b_2)$ have simple nonlinearities that may make their interpretations easier.
+Bilinear layers have several nice properties:
-  - Sharkey (2023) [[2]](#2) has suggested that bilinear layers may aid mechanistic interpretability because they are easier to analyze.
-They can be expressed using only linear operations and third order tensors, so techniques from linear algebra can be applied.
-It might be possible to "understand a smaller number of primitive features that bilinear layers use to ‘construct’ their (potentially exponential) larger number of features."
-  - _Bilinear layers may have little to no cost in terms of performance_.
-A comparison of activations functions found that bilinear activations outperformed ReLU in transformer models [[3]](#3).
-It had only slightly worse performance compared to SwiGLU, a modern version of the Gated Linear Unit (GLU) that is used in LLama and PaLM models.
+  - _Bilinear layers have comparable performance to other nonlinearities._ A comparison of activations functions found that bilinear activations outperformed ReLU and GELU in transformer models ([Shazeer 2022](https://arxiv.org/abs/2002.05202)) and similar but slightly worse performance to SwiGLU, a modern version of the Gated Linear Unit (GLU) that is used in LLama and PaLM models.
 The bilinear activation can be seen as the simplest type of GLU.
-- **Our goal**
+  - _Computations can be expressed in terms of linear operations with a third order tensor._ This means we can leverage tensor or matrix decomposition, such as singular value decomposition, to understand the weights.
+For other activations, we can still do matrix decompositions on the weights but its unclear how to understand the results after applying the nonlinearity.
+  - _Input pairs can act as a basis for bilinear outputs._ This is related to the previous point.
+Given a set of input features ${v_i}$ with activations ${a_i}$, the output can be expressed as a sum $\sum_{ij} a_i a_j u_{ij}$ where $u_{ij}$ is the output when the input is exactly $v_i + v_j$.
+The set of ${u_{ij}}$ are a basis for outputs and we can potentially analyze them instead of outputs over a dataset.
+For example we could train an SAE over $u_{ij}$ instead of a dataset.
+This may be a way to derive features purely from the model weights.

+As a proof of concept we explored how to interpret bilinear layers trained for simple tasks, such as classifying MNIST digits.

+## The bilinear tensor
+We can express the action of the bilinear layer, $g(x) = (W_1 x + b_1) \odot (W_2 x + b_2)$, fully through a third order tensor that we'll denoted $B$ for "bilinear".
+Using the usual trick, we can fold the bias into the weight matrices as an additional column, eg $[W_1; b_1]$.

+Two linear layers, less weights than a full three tensor folding bias into the weights can save memory by keeping
+B tensor, symmetrifying

+## Transforming to a feature basis

+Dotting B with a feature directions to get a feature’s quadratic “kernel” of interactions Eigenvectors of the quadratic kernel to get linear kernels

+Pseudoinverse trick to project onto a feature basis

+### MNIST digit directions

+### MNIST SAE features

-  - Our goal is to understand how to extract features from bilinear layers, ideally from just the model weights.
+## Deriving features from the model weights
-  - We'll study toy models of superposition and simple tasks, such as MNIST.

-## Approach

-## Decomposing bilinear layers

-## Features for a single layer MNIST model
+### MNIST SVD

+### MNIST SAE over input pair vectors

-## Feature reproducibility
+## Future Work

-## Features in the uncompressed vs compressed regime

-## Features in deep MNIST models

-# References
-- <a id="1">[1]</a> Towards Monosemanticity: Decomposing Language Models With Dictionary Learning [[link](https://transformer-circuits.pub/2023/monosemantic-features/index.html)] Bricken et al 10/2024.
-Anthropic.
-- <a id="2">[2]</a> A technical note on bilinear layers for interpretability [[link](https://arxiv.org/abs/2305.03452)].
-Lee Sharkey 05/2023
-- <a id="3">[3]</a> GLU Variants Improve Transformer [[link](https://arxiv.org/abs/2002.05202)] Noam Shazeer 02/2022